 The records that the USDA produced for the earlier FOIA were heavily redacted using an exemption in the FOIA law that protects “confidential business information” (CBI).
 To identify CBI, the government allows private entities to weigh in on what they think should be disclosed and what should be protected.
 In our view, far too much information is protected, way beyond what is necessary to rightfully protect true trade secrets or commercial/financial information.
 Very little of what happens on farms, in terms of technology, genetics, management, etc. is unique and protectable.
 This request was designed to bring the process of identifying CBI to light.

-What we found: Some documents were sent in August 2016 and we are in the process of reviewing them, but we are awaiting additional documents from the National Organic Program (NOP).
+What we found: Documents were sent in August 2016 and February 2017, and we are in the process of reviewing them.
 This FOIA is currently in litigation.

 Carrageenan TR (technical review for the NOSB) – 2016-AMS-02989-F – Submitted March 2016